Russian ideologue and caviar on latest EU blacklist

 Already a member?

-The EU Commission and foreign service put forward the ideas on Wednesday (27 September) in reaction to Russia's plan to annex parts of eastern Ukraine on Friday.
+The EU Commission and foreign service put forward the ideas on Wednesday (28 September) in reaction to Russia's plan to annex parts of eastern Ukraine.

 They also contained prohibitions on EU nationals working with the Kremlin.

-Dugin was listed because he urged Russian president Vladimir Putin to go to war to create "a totalitarian, Russia-dominated Eurasian empire, which includes Ukraine for historical, religious and geographical reasons", an internal EU document, seen by EUobserver, said.
+Dugin was to face a visa-ban and asset-freeze because he urged Russian president Vladimir Putin to go to war to create "a totalitarian, Russia-dominated Eurasian empire, which includes Ukraine for historical, religious, and geographical reasons", an internal EU document, seen by EUobserver, said.

 Pro-war music stars Yulia Chicherina, Oleg Gazmanov, and Nikolay Rastorguyev, as well as Russian arms industry barons Aleksandr Kochkin and Alan Luahnkikov, also featured on the new blacklist.

-But most of the 29 names were little-known officials involved in fake independence referendums in Ukraine.
+But most of the 29 names were little-known officials involved in fake independence referendums in Russia-occupied Ukraine.

-Dugin aside, the commission fleshed out plans to impose a cap on Russian oil prices.
+Symbolic names aside, the commission fleshed out plans to impose a cap on Russian oil prices.

 Shipping firms and insurers will be forbidden from handling Russian oil unless its "purchase price per barrel" is "at or below a pre-established price cap set by the Price Cap Setting Body of the G7+ Price Cap Coalition", it said, referring to a club of Western states.

-The EU will oversee a new "attestation process" in which firms will have to "demonstrate that it [oil] has been purchased at or below the price cap", it added.
+The EU will oversee an "attestation process" in which firms will have to "demonstrate that it [oil] has been purchased at or below the price cap", it added.

 It also aims to restrict new contracts with Russian oil giants Gazprom Neft, Rosneft, and Transneft.